"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Discussion

 \textbf{Platform-Native Hardening} Three skills weaponize Claude Code's own infrastructure: \texttt{-{}-dangerously-skip-permissions} abuse, MCP server hijacking via shipped \texttt{.mcp.json}, and hook-based exfiltration intercepting every tool operation.
 These attacks exploit trust mechanisms that the platform itself provides, an emerging threat class with no analogue in traditional ecosystems.
 Framework developers should prioritize permission scoping, MCP credential rotation, and hook sandboxing---the instruction-level attack archetype (P1/P4) further demands semantic monitoring of skill instructions before they reach the LLM.

-Our responsible disclosure---157 skills reported, 147 removed (93.6\%) within 30 days---confirms that registry maintainers are responsive.
+Our responsible disclosure---157 skills reported and all 157 (100\%) subsequently removed---confirms that registry maintainers are responsive.
 However, the three-month undetected window demonstrates that reactive removal alone is insufficient: users had no way to distinguish malicious skills from benign alternatives during this period.